 Send your traffic to your control page.
 Click Start Experiment to begin testing.
 Some of your visitors will see your variation page instead and Google will collect data, enabling you to analyze the results.
 Give your tests at least two weeks to collect results and keep an eye on which pages are doing better in your Google Analytics Dashboard.

 Here’s a tip.
 Making small variations gives you the opportunity to isolate and pinpoint exactly what your audience responds better to.
-Maybe it’s a variation in color that creates stronger conversion?
-Maybe it’s a change in text.
+It may be a variation in color that creates stronger conversion, or it also may be a change in text.

 Keep measuring which page is working best for you and make adjustments based on what your audience is reacting to.
 If something works, excellent.
 Celebrate!
-And, if you need to adjust, do so – again and again and again – until you get the response you want.
+If you need to adjust, do so – again and again and again – until you get the response you want.